The Army taught my husband so much more than just how to shoot guns and follow orders.

 He grew up differently than I did.
 Where I had the exemplary father and mother figure, he did not.
 He lost his father at a very young age, and even so, his father was not around for much of his childhood.
 His mother wasn’t around much either.
 She was not the nurturing kind as she struggled with mental health and substance abuse early on in age.
 There was no doubt that she loved her children, but struggling with her own issues, it was hard for her to step-up into that mother figure children need.

 Bouncing back and forth from family member to family member, it is no surprise he has the occasional difficulty of opening up and showing his emotions.
-But with that being said, he is an amazing human being, with the heart of gold, he would do anything for those in need.
+With that being said, he is an incredible human being, with a heart of gold, he would do anything for those in need.
 I have seen this in action many times and am reminded of it during those difficult moments when I think he is being too hard on the children.
 This character, his reason for wanting to ensure his children are cared for and have the discipline he did not when younger is thanks to the Army.
 This is what makes him the partner he is, and why he puts our marriage before anything or anyone.

-He agrees that serving in the Army is not for everyone… 20-mile road marches with a ruck sack of 120 pounds, sleeping in the field without shelter, working without rest for 48 hours straight, and jumping out of an airplane in the middle of the night.
+He agrees that serving in the Army is not for everyone… 20-mile road marches with a rucksack of 120 pounds, sleeping in the field without shelter, working without rest for 48 hours straight, and jumping out of an airplane in the middle of the night.

 So why did he join?